localstack/plux/README.md

 ### Loading Plugins

-At run time, a `PluginManager` uses a `PluginFinder` that in turn uses stevedore to scan the available entrypoints for things that look like a `PluginSpec`.
+At run time, a `PluginManager` uses a `PluginFinder` that in turn uses importlib to scan the available entrypoints for things that look like a `PluginSpec`.
 With `PluginManager.load(name: str)` or `PluginManager.load_all()`, plugins within the namespace that are discoverable in entrypoints can be loaded.
 If an error occurs at any state of the lifecycle, the `PluginManager` informs the `PluginLifecycleListener` about it, but continues operating.